Atlas-OS/docs/docs/Getting started/Installation.md

     5. Press enter and wait for it to turn your USB into a bootable USB.
     6. Extract ``Atlas [version].zip`` and copy the files and folders to the root directory of your USB.
        * If you downloaded drivers for your Ethernet/Wi-Fi adapter, copy them over now.

-=== "Windows 10 Media Creation Tool"

-    *We're sorry, but the documentation for this isn't written yet.
-Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

 ## :material-power: Booting your USB